Richard Keyes: Biography

 Keyes then served in the United States Air Force, during the Korean War.
-Upon his discharge from the Air Force and after returning to the United States, he attended the University of Michigan, earning his BA in Design in 1957.
+Upon his discharge from the Air Force and after returning to the United States, he attended the University of Michigan, earning his BA in design in 1957.
 After marrying, he and his wife Carol moved to California, where he enrolled in the higher education program in Art at the University of California, Berkeley.
-While at Berkeley, he studied under artists David Park, Glenn Wessels and Erle Loran, and in 1958, he received his Masters in Painting.
+While at Berkeley, he studied under artists David Park, Glenn Wessels and Erle Loran, and in 1958, he received his master's degree in Painting.
 His style of painting at this time was Abstract Expressionist, and the Berkeley experience was very important to him, as he said it solidified his awareness and control of the abstract in visual art.